Capti Consultancy Innovation Guide

 In the 2019 Delivery Plan Innovate UK explain how they will help fund and connect businesses to develop the new products, processes and services that will meet or define the markets of the future.
 Capti strategy & innovation consultants work closely with Innovate UK & are ready to support your disruptive innovation journey.

-in 2021 Capti Consulting are currently engaged in projects in the following area’s
+in 2021 Capti Innovation are currently engaged in projects in the following area’s

 - Driverless vehicle technology